American Public Health Association – A $310,000 grant to support Flu Near You, an online participatory surveillance tool to map influenza

 The Analyst Institute – A grant of $63,000 for work on climate engagement.

 Asia Foundation – A grant of $330,000 to explore the use of Right to Information Acts to access climate and water data.

-Atlantic Council – A grant of $150,000 to support the Atlantic Council’s South Asia Center to bring together top current and former political and military officials from India and Pakistan to provide mutually beneficial policy recommendations on the Indus River.
+Atlantic Council - Grants of $200,000 for ongoing support to the Atlantic Council’s South Asia Center to bring together top former political and military officials from India and Pakistan to provide mutually beneficial policy recommendations on the Indus River.

 The Climate Reality Project – A grant of $15 million over three years for public education and strategic communications on the risk of climate change.